 units are still used even for font size."

 The SVG is obviously not supposed to be 3 pixels high - its about 10-16.

 Using QGIS weekly master 1959182

-#3 Updated by Andrea Aime about 3 years ago
+#3 Updated by Andrea Aime over 3 years ago

 - Resolution set to fixed/implemented